 Even if the repair shop can’t fix your iPhone, they may have an option to help you recover data.

-Follow the comprehensive guide on iFixit to attempt a DIY repair on your water damaged iPhone.
-You need to buy several specialist tools, as well as some 90% isopropyl alcohol to soak your damaged components in.
+Follow the comprehensive guide on iFixit to attempt a DIY repair on your water-damaged iPhone.
+You need to buy several specialist tools, as well as some 90% isopropyl alcohol to soak your damaged components.
+You should also really know what you’re doing and have some experience with DIY projects of this magnitude.